spring1843/go-dsa/tree/README.md

 ## Application

 Trees, such as Binary Search Trees (BSTs), offer O(Log n) time complexity for searches, which is superior to [linked lists](../linkedlist/)' and [array](../array/)'s linear access time.
-Trees are widely employed in search systems, and operating systems can represent file information using tree structures.
+Trees are widely employed in search systems.
+Operating systems can represent file information using tree structures.

 ## Rehearsal